-The Company continues to monitor the ongoing conflict in Israel and is in close communication with MediWound leadership.
-MediWound's NexoBrid manufacturing operations are continuing and, as of the date of this disclosure, MediWound does not anticipate a disruption to its ongoing supply of commercial NexoBrid to the United States.
+The Company continues to monitor the ongoing conflict in Israel and other unrest in the Middle East and is in close communication with MediWound leadership.
+MediWound's NexoBrid manufacturing operations are continuing and, as of the date of this disclosure, MediWound does not anticipate a material disruption to its ongoing supply of commercial NexoBrid to the United States.
 To the extent the war between Israel and Hamas intensifies or expands to include additional countries or militant groups in the region and MediWound's facilities in Israel are damaged or destroyed, travel to and from Israel is halted or inhibited, or significant key MediWound operational personnel are called to military service, MediWound's ability to continue to supply NexoBrid to the U.S. market could be disrupted.